Homocysteic acid

 Homocysteic acid is the organosulfur compound with the formula HO3SCH2CH2CH(NH2)CO2H.
 A white solid, it is sulfonic acid-containing non-proteinogenic amino acid.
-It is aanalog of glutamic acid and is a potent NMDA receptor agonist.
+It is an analog of glutamic acid and is a potent NMDA receptor agonist.
 It is related to homocysteine, a by-product of methionine metabolism.

 Homocysteic acid is prepared by the oxidation of homocystine with aqueous bromine.